Backup158/StartupProcess/README.md

 Change using `echo performance | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor`

 Does this actually make a difference?
 It was like 2% better a few years ago but now I think I'm just changing things for placebo.

+---

+# Laptop
+What I'm currently using is a Dual Boot Linux Mint/Windows 10 setup, but this was a mistake.
+I only have one drive, and I'm risking my Linux setup any time Windows updates.
+Soon (written on 2025-05-22) I won't have to worry about Windows 10 updates, but that'd also mean I wouldn't be worrying about browsing the web lol.

+# Grub Settings
+`sudo nano /etc/default/grub`

+Change `GRUB_CMDLINE_LINUX_DEFAULT`:

+- `nomodeset` disables GPU drivers from loading at first (and for me I guess they just never reinstalled).
+On older kernels, I had set it because it was getting stuck at the bootup due to a missing driver.
+Once I updated my kernel, I removed this.
+It kills performance and the lack of GPU drivers means that secondary monitors won't work.
+- `quiet` suppress debug messages during boot
+- `splash` show the Linux Mint splash screen on boot